 Coping through generalised anxiety disorder can be extremely tough, as it is found to display itself consistently.
 As we’ve mentioned higher up, average symptoms of anxiety can sometimes be independently managed, especially if a trigger has been gauged and eliminated to the best of ability.

-However, as generalised anxiety disorder can amount down to the influence of multiple triggers, causing ongoing suffering, intervention is required.
+However, as generalised anxiety disorder can amount down to the influence of multiple triggers including drug and alcohol abuse which causes ongoing suffering, intervention is required.

-At Asana Lodge, we offer residential rehabilitation programmes which can focus on generalised anxiety disorder treatment.
-Psychological therapies for GAD will lead the way, with the aim to uncover triggers, evaluate responses, adapt responses and restore brain stability and functionality.
+At Asana Lodge, we offer residential rehabilitation programmes which can focus on dual diagnosis treatment.
+Therapy will lead the way for treatment, with the aim to uncover triggers, evaluate responses, adapt responses and restore brain stability and functionality.

-As GAD is such a personal and deep-rooted disorder, treatment will be endorsed to fit a tailored treatment programme, utilising anxiety treatment and therapies which benefit individual needs, help to suppress individual symptoms and promote individual coping strategies.
+As GAD and addiction is such a personal and deep-rooted disorder, treatment will be endorsed to fit a tailored treatment programme, utilising therapies which benefit individual needs, help to suppress individual symptoms and promote individual coping strategies.

 Generalised anxiety disorder cannot be cured, yet can be managed, which showcases the invaluable offering of GAD treatment.
-From cognitive behavioural therapy and dialectical behavioural therapy to stress management, family therapy and desensitisation, we can work with you to form a fitting programme of treatment.
+From cognitive behavioural therapy and dialectical behavioural therapy to stress management, and family therapy, we can work with you to form a fitting programme of treatment.

-Generalised anxiety disorder and its symptoms shouldn’t be ignored.
+Generalised anxiety disorder and addiction shouldn’t be ignored.
 It can amount to a controlling disorder, making every day difficult to work through, never mind enjoy.
-For safe and proactive support, consider generalised anxiety disorder treatment here at Asana Lodge, personalised around your needs.
+For safe and proactive support, consider dual diagnosis treatment here at Asana Lodge, personalised around your needs.

 What causes generalised anxiety?